accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Sequentialize writes__.
 HDD/SSD favor sequential writes.
 Append-only systems sequentialize all writes.
 In-place update systems are harder, but possible with pre-allocated empty slots, or filesystem extents.

   * __Compression__.
 Compression is critical to storage efficiency at query tier.
 It also reduces amplification by transferring less data in reads/writes.
 Compression needs to work with encryption, where CBC (chained block cipher) can randomize identical blocks.
-Packing similar data together makes compression more efficient (i.e. columnar layout).
+Packing similar data together makes compression more efficient (e.g. columnar layout).
 Transfer overhead can be reduced by directly querying and passing compressed blocks ([late materialization](https://web.stanford.edu/class/cs245/win2020/readings/c-store-compression.pdf)).
 Queries become even more efficient with [SIMD vectorization and JIT compile](https://15721.courses.cs.cmu.edu/spring2020/papers/16-vectorization2/p2209-kersten.pdf).

   * __Index lookup__.
 An ideal data layout should be easy for index lookup to serve reads or find write locations.
-Index structure and traversal can embed in data units, or data clustered into index.
+Index structure and traversal can embed into data units, or data clustered into index.
 Given limited index size and granularity, data chunks can have a second level min-max sketching, zone maps, or bloomfilters.
 Data can also be compressed, support range query, without a separated index; see [Succinct data structures](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2019/EECS-2019-141.pdf).

 Next, we define the __data unit__, e.g. how big a block is, chunks, files.
 We need to think properties are enforced at which level of data unit, indexing happens at which granularity, data placement & migration unit size, etc. Listing data units from small to big: